Reviews You Can Rely On

 What are your water sources like?

-Before embarking on any trip, it's important to research where your water sources will be, and what you can expect of them.
+Before embarking on any trip, it's important to research where your water sources will be and what you can expect of them.
 Water sources that are few and far between will require additional storage along the way.
-If you can go from one source to another, you might be alright with an on-the-go system that doesn't need storage.
-You should also consider the source of your water source.
+If you can go from one source to another, you might be all right with an on-the-go system that doesn't need storage.
+You should also consider the source of your water.
 If it's a lake, it'll probably run all summer.
-But if it's snowmelt that melts in the Spring, it may dry up by Summer or Fall.
+But if it's Spring snowmelt, it may dry up by Summer or Fall.
 Consider this when choosing your filter.

 Is the water turbid?

-If you're planning on traveling anywhere in the desert where sediment is in high concentration, this is a serious concern.
-Water that has high amounts of silt and sediment will clog filters.
-It doesn't matter the type of filter or system.
-If you plan a trip to the Grand Canyon and the only source is the Colorado River (one of most swollen rivers in the world) you're going to run into problems.
+This is a serious concern if you plan on traveling anywhere in the desert where sediment is in high concentration.
+Water with high silt and sediment content will clog filters.
+It doesn't matter what type of filter or system is used.
+If you plan a trip to the Grand Canyon and the only source is the Colorado River (one of most swollen rivers in the world), you will run into problems.

 backpacking water filter - this gross puddle, like many water sources in the desert, is...